ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 #### Enabling VM access to IBM Cloud Services by using the private network
 {: #shared_vcd-ops-guide-enable-access}

-vApps and VMs running inside of the Virtual Data Center can be configured to use the {{site.data.keyword.cloud_notm}} private network to access {{site.data.keyword.cloud_notm}} services.
+vApps and VMs running inside of the virtual data center can be configured to use the {{site.data.keyword.cloud_notm}} private network to access {{site.data.keyword.cloud_notm}} services.
 Accessing {{site.data.keyword.cloud_notm}} services through a private network can save on outbound public networking costs and can provide a higher degree of reliability and security.
-Virtual Data Centers route to the {{site.data.keyword.cloud_notm}} private network through a Virtual Data Center service network that is configured as an available external network on Virtual Data Centers edge.
+Virtual data centers route to the {{site.data.keyword.cloud_notm}} private network through a virtual data center service network that is configured as an available external network on virtual data centers edge.

 VMware Solutions Shared fully enables access to IaaS endpoints for {{site.data.keyword.cloud_notm}} Virtual Private Cloud (VPC).
 For more information, see [Endpoints available for VPC](/docs/vpc?topic=vpc-service-endpoints-for-vpc).